SrijanShovit/Gem-Chat/readme.md

 ***Cache optimization***

 Gemini Pro is free to use for 60 requests/min.
 However, if we store the recently asked queries in the session state as cache, those can be fetched with thunder speed reducing request traffic to the model.
+The result was over 5000 times faster response and reduced model calls(as per usage).
+This can even help in saving credits or money when using proprietary models.

 ## Performance Comparison